MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/FAQ-ediscovery.md

 **Q: What happens if a user is removed from a private conversation?**

-A: Once a user is removed from a private conversation, they are no longer a custodian of any messages in that conversation unless their mailbox is on hold.
+A: Once a user is removed from a private conversation, they're no longer a custodian of any messages in that conversation unless their mailbox is on hold.

 **Q: What happens if a user is removed from a private group?**

-A: Once a user is removed from a private group, they will still be considered a custodian of the messages they are CC’ed on, but not any other messages in the group.
+A: Once a user is removed from a private group, they'll still be considered a custodian of the messages they're CC’ed on, but not any other messages in the group.

 **Q: What happens when a user is added to an existing private message conversation?**